intuitivepixel/ember-cli-ember-table/README.md

 # ember-cli-ember-table

+## Usage

+* `npm install --save ember-cli-ember-table`
+* `ember g ember-cli-ember-table`

+At this point you can use the component in the templates of your consuming app.

+    {{ember-table
+      height=400
+      hasFooter=false
+      enableContentSelection=true
+      columnsBinding="columns"
+      contentBinding="content"
+    }}

+For more information on how to setup `ember-table` please visit [http://addepar.github.io/ember-table] (http://addepar.github.io/ember-table)

-This README outlines the details of collaborating on this Ember addon.
+Here the steps for collaborating on this Ember addon.

 ## Installation